-Health Communication Partners offers research-based solutions to problems concerning effective communication between physicians and patients.
+Health Communication Partners offers research-based solutions to problems concerning effective communication between providers and patients.

 By employing a crossover approach that integrates proven and tested solutions from a range of professional fields, Health Communication Partners provides resources and services that will help you identify problems in your practice and strategize ways to address them.